 After just five months, the Biden administration is already a complete and total catastrophe.

-I mean, you could say Joe Biden is the president, he's our leader, and you you'd be correct on paper, but I mean, everybody knows he's out of his mind.
+I mean, you could say Joe Biden is the president, he's our leader, and you'd be correct on paper, but I mean, everybody knows he's out of his mind.

 Employers can't find workers.

-I said, Yeah, pay them more.
+I said, yeah, pay them more.

 So I would argue that 50 Republican senators is already a built-in kind of filibuster-esque firewall.